Around the world, election results sometimes take time to call

 Israel’s citizens vote for national political parties, which are allotted seats in the legislature based on the percentage of votes received.
 The leader of the party with the most votes then ideally forms a ruling coalition.
 But on the night of elections, when initial exit polls are released, analysts remain cautious: They have repeatedly proven tenuous as counting continues and the percentage of allocated seats in parliaments shifts, sometimes decisively.

 That was the case in April 2019, during Israel’s first of three elections within the past year.
 On election night, opposition candidate Benny Gantz of the Blue and White party declared victory after election polls from two of the three main Israeli television channels showed his side ahead.
 Soon after, Prime Minister Benjamin Netanyahu did the same, citing another exit poll.
 As more votes continued to be counted, the balance of votes and seats shifted conclusively in favor of Netanyahu’s bloc of right-wing parties.
-Gantz declared defeat the following day.
+Gantz conceded defeat the following day.

 Afghanistan

 Afghanistan held elections Sept.
-28, 2019, amid spikes in Taliban violence, low turnout and widespread accusations of fraud and misconduct.
-Logistically, there were concerns over a new biometric devices to collect voter data, but the public was also on edge after a disputed presidential election in 2014 nearly tore the country apart.
+28, 2019, amid spikes in Taliban violence, with low turnout and widespread accusations of fraud and misconduct.
+Logistically, there were concerns over new biometric devices to collect voter data, but the public was also on edge after a disputed presidential election in 2014 nearly tore the country apart.
 The results were slated to be announced Oct.
-17, but were delayed by recounts, and it was only in February that an official winner, President Ashraf Ghani, was named.
+17 but were delayed by recounts, and it was only in February that an official winner, President Ashraf Ghani, was named.

 Ghani and his opponent, Afghan Chief Executive Abdullah Abdullah, both declared victory.
 After a further impasse, they signed a power-sharing agreement in May.